Saw III: Home media

 Saw III was released to DVD and Blu-ray through Lionsgate Home Entertainment on January 23, 2007.
 It topped the home video charts in the United States and Canada with 1.6 million units sold its first day and finished the week with 2.5 million units sold.
 The "Unrated Edition" was also released that day and features a 113-minute cut of the film that includes more gore.
-A 120-minute-long Director's cut was released on October 23, 2007, to coincide with the theatrical release of Saw IV on October 26.
+A 120-minute-long director's cut was released on October 23, 2007, to coincide with the theatrical release of Saw IV on October 26.
 It also included an alternate ending.
+The film grossed $47.5 million in home sales.
+The film is set to be released on 4K UHD in an Amazon-exclusive steelbook on October 21, 2025.

 Reception

 Box office

 Saw III opened at number one on 4,700 screens at 3,167 theaters grossing $33.6 million from its opening weekend, a two percent increase from Saw II's $31.7 million.
 It held the biggest Halloween weekend debut for five years until it was beaten in 2011 by Puss in Boots ($34 million).
 It was also Lionsgate's highest-opening weekend.
 Lionsgate's exit polling indicated that 69 percent of the audience was under 25 years old and 51 percent was male.
 In its second weekend it placed number four, dropping down 56% to $14.8 million, compared to Saw II's second weekend drop of 47% to $16.9 million.
 The film was closed out of theaters on December 14, 2006, after 49 days of release.

 Saw III opened at number five in the international market with an estimated $6 million.
 It opened at number one in the United Kingdom to $4.7 million.
 In Taiwan, it placed third and opened to $320,000.
 For its second weekend it opened to number two with an estimated $9.7 million.
 In Spain, it made $3.1 million, an improvement over the previous films.
 For its third weekend, Saw III grossed $8 million, including Japan's opening on 86 screens with $1.1 million.
 Australia made $4.3 million, Spain grossed $3.8 million and Brazil made $3.8 million.
 By its fourth weekend, it placed fourth place with an estimated $5.6 million from 24 territories.
 Its best market was a second-place start in France.

 The film took in $80.2 million in the United States and Canada and $84.6 million in other territories, for a worldwide total of $164.8 million.
 Saw III has the highest-grossing weekend in the series, highest-grossing in the international market and is the highest-grossing film in the series worldwide.